Don Casper Headshot

 3 Credits

-This course will focus on the professional workflow of editing digital film and video files, and study the technical craft as well as the aesthetic choices that editors make.
-Students will practice the editing of all genres by editing short fiction, documentary, and experimental projects.
+This course will focus on the professional workflow of editing digital film and video files to study the technical craft as well as the aesthetic choices that editors make.
+Students will practice the editing of all genres including short fiction, documentary, and experimental projects.
 Exploration of advanced software will facilitate editing short projects and tutorials.
-Areas of study include learning a cinema file database, media management, color correction, visual and time-based effects, sound processing and track building, multi-camera editing, and titling and graphics.
+Areas of study include media management, color correction, visual and time-based effects, sound processing and track building, multi-camera usage, titling/graphics, and digital cinema proxy workflows.

 SOFA-567